1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/FRQ things.md

 anneling(cool down tto primer bind to template, extention (extend primers)

-a dite: acdepts incoming trna, ribosomes are in cytoplams or rough ER
+a dite: acdepts incoming trna, ribosomes are in cytoplams or rough ER then move to p site. trna activating enzymes bind amnio acid to the trna with matching anticodon, act as a catalyst for buing polypeptide chain one function non coding dna : regulate gene transcription

+prodcution of mran by transtion" inition elonction

+> dillion: my laugh will aarrive in 3-5 buisness days
 >
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczMjgwOTIyMiwyMTMxMDkwNDc0LC0xOT
+eyJoaXN0b3J5IjpbMTIxNjkzNTU3MCwyMTMxMDkwNDc0LC0xOT
 AwNzE4MTY0XX0=
 -->